JoinColony/coding-challenge-events-list/README.md

 #### Handling Avatars

-Avatars should be generated from the user's address using one of the available blockie libraries.
+Avatars should be generated from the user's address using the [`ethereum-blockies`](https://github.com/ethereum/blockies) library.

-We suggest using [`ethereum-blockies`](https://github.com/ethereum/blockies) but any will do as long as it generates a random avatar from the address entropy.

 In case there's no user address in the event payload values, try using something else for entropy _(Eg: a colony's address, a transaction's hash, etc)_.